How Netflix eliminated Blockbuster

 David Cook sold his shares at that time, allowing Wayne Huizenga to lead Blockbuster's expansion.
 The company acquired competitors and opened thousands of stores in the United States and Europe.

-Additionally, they began renting video games, which led them to face Nintendo in court.
+They also started renting video games, which led them to face Nintendo in court.

-Facebook data collection: It knows everything about us
+Facebook's data collection: It knows everything about us

 The Netflix Challenge

 However, in 1997, a competitor emerged that would change everything: Netflix.
 Founded by Reed Hastings and Mark Brandon, Netflix offered an unlimited DVD home delivery service for a flat monthly fee.
-In 2000, Netflix offered to sell itself to Blockbuster for just $50 million, an offer that Blockbuster's CEO at the time said was denied.
+In 2000, Netflix offered to sell itself to Blockbuster for just $50 million — an offer that Blockbuster’s CEO at the time said was denied.

 This refusal is considered a critical mistake in Blockbuster's history.

-Netflix Innovation and Blockbuster's Decline
+Netflix Innovation and the Decline of Blockbuster

 schedule call